Creating and managing payroll in South Korea

 For organizations looking to expand into South Korea, the country’s renowned focus on education has created a huge pool of highly qualified talent, making it the ideal location to recruit locally.
 To hire locally, you’ll need to set up an in-country payroll, which involves understanding the unique tax rules and employment law.
 This can be a complex process for foreign organizations, and failing to follow the rules can result in large fines and legal trouble, so proper research is vital.

-New Horizons offers a flexible range of South Korea payroll outsourcing services for organizations expanding into South Korea.
+Horizons offers a flexible range of South Korea payroll outsourcing services for organizations expanding into South Korea.
 Our experts can handle all the legal work, tax, and administration, even acting as your employer of record in the country, making the whole expansion process simpler, faster, and more efficient.

-Why choose the New Horizons payroll solution?
+Why choose the Horizons payroll solution?

 If you have an entity